shopware/docs/guides/plugins/plugins/storefront/reacting-to-javascript-events.md

 ---

-# Reacting to Javascript Events
+# Reacting to Javascript Events on Storefront

 ## Overview